dariopellegrini/kdone-website/routes_actions.md

 # Routes actions

 Inside modules' it's possible to add configurations that aim to execute code in relation to API calls.
 It's like hooks of code that are executed before and after each API execution.
-They are useful to perform input check or actions after API calls, like sending an e-mail or a push notification after a creation.
+They are useful to perform input checks or actions after API calls, like sending an e-mail or a push notification after a creation.

 ```kotlin
 module<Game>("games") {